BarakBinyamin/BarakBinyamin.github.io/README.md

 - [ ] add contact info
 - [ ] add search for posts
 - [ ] add general search? - items would need to be tagged with "type"
+- [ ] add support for tags, beatifying tags, and tag searches